 In Arizona, a driver could face a criminal and/or administrative suspension of his or her driver’s license for numerous reasons.
 Driving on a suspended license is against the law.
 If a driver gets caught operating a vehicle with a suspended, revoked or canceled license, he or she could be penalized.
 This can include jail time, in some circumstances.
+Contact our Arizona suspended license attorney if you have been charged with driving on a suspended license.

 Why Might a Driver’s License Get Suspended in Arizona?